asdf8601/mmngreco.github.io/content/posts/uv-review/main.md

 ```

 > [!NOTE]
-> PEP-735: dependency groups in pyproject.toml (in only 15 days)
+> `uv` adopted the PEP-735: dependency groups in pyproject.toml in only 15 days.
 > https://github.com/astral-sh/uv/issues/8090

-Do you realize how great is this?
-Before you only were able to install dev
+Do you realize how great this is?
+Before, you were only able to install dev
-dependencies using `uv` but after the change you can use whatever tool you want
+dependencies using `uv`, but after the change, you can use whatever tool you
-if they are python-compliant like `pip`.
+want, as long as they are Python-compliant, like `pip`.

 ### Upgrade just one dependency